MahalavanyaSriram/COVID-19_Prediction/README.md

 ## Introduction

 Coronavirus is caused by severe acute respiratory syndrome coronavirus 2(SARS-CoV-2).
 It was initially identified in December 2019 in Wuhan, China and resulted in an ongoing worldwide pandemic.
 As of July 25 2020, there have been 15.7 million cases reported worldwide and resulted in more than 640,000 deaths.
 COVID-19 has been especially fatal to individuals with pre-existing health conditions.
 According to a research study that was looking at diets around the world and their COVID-19 fatalities noted that, “The high rate of consumption of diets high in saturated fats, sugars, and refined carbohydrates (collectively called Western diet, WD) worldwide, contribute to the prevalence of obesity and type 2 diabetes, and could place these populations at an increased risk for severe COVID-19 pathology and mortality”.
-For this project, our group will be conducting analysis on food consumption and health factors worldwide and see how these factors influence the COVID-19 fatalities.
+For this project, our group will be conducting analysis on worldwide food consumption, health factors and see how these factors influence the COVID-19 fatalities.

 ## Research Question
 How do food consumption and health factors around the world influence COVID-19 fatality rates?